7 Ways To Achieve Work-Life Balance Like Jesus

 Just because Jesus didn’t carve up his life into ‘work’ and ‘non-work’ doesn’t mean he never took a breather.
 Right after this crazy day of overwork, Jesus recalibrates in Mark 1:35-39.

-Application: Where do you need to become more proactive and intentional about injecting margin into your life?
+Application: Where do you need to become more proactive and intentional about injecting margin to pursue a more balanced life?
+Are you willing to make some sacrifices to achieve it?

 #4 Get away